Introduction

 About ELECTENG 311

-Electronic circuits, found in applications ranging from medical to consumer products to aerospace, require energy sources that are conditioned to specific forms to safely energize them.
-For example, to charge our mobile phone, we need to connect a regulated 5 V DC source to the charging port of the phone.
-The regulated voltage that is needed to power any electronic circuit is derived using a power converter.
-A power converter feeds from a raw energy source like a battery or an AC power outlet and generates a regulated output in the form that is accepted by the electronic circuit it powers.
-Typically, modern electronic devices employ complex circuitry requiring different voltage and power levels, and as such employ many power converters.
-Though simple low-power circuits employ liner-regulators as the power converters, switch-mode power converters are widely used in more demanding situations.
-Hence, it is vital to learn how a switch-mode converter works and be able to design one that meets a specific set of requirements.
+Electronic circuits, found in applications ranging from medical devices to consumer products and aerospace, require energy sources conditioned to specific forms to operate safely.
+For example, to charge a mobile phone, we must connect a regulated 5V DC source to the charging port.
+The regulated voltage needed to power any electronic circuit is derived using a power converter.
+A power converter feeds from a raw energy source, like a battery or an AC power outlet, and generates a regulated output in a form accepted by the target circuit.
+Modern electronic devices employ complex circuitry requiring different voltage and power levels, and as such, utilize multiple power converters.
+While simple low-power circuits often use linear regulators, switch-mode power converters are widely used in more demanding, high-efficiency applications.
+Therefore, it is vital to learn how a switch-mode converter works and how to design one that meets a specific set of requirements.